Want create site? Find Free WordPress Themes and plugins.

 time Vata is dominant… (all transitions of time are ruled by Vata.)
 This timely low, correlates to the day moving into

 evening.
-Often at this time we are all less productive, and many of us often feel the building of anxiety, frustration
+We tend to be less productive, and many of us often feel the building of anxiety, frustration

 or fear.
 Another time these sensations are high is between the hours of 2:30am to 5:00am, also a transitional phase.

 The affect the transitions of time have on our body and mind is exacerbated by our breathing habits.

 When our breath is shallow it reduces the amount oxygen available to the mind and body.
 Until we really begin to take note

 of our breathing patterns, we may not have even considered them a cause for concern.
 Most people who come to a Yoga